-- 2014 will have 21 graduate business courses are being offered abroad organized by the Ahlers Center for International Business.
-Additionally, there will be nine undergraduate business courses offered through USD's International Center with support from the Ahlers Center for company visits, connections to alumni, relevant guest speakers, etc. These are great opportunities for our faculty to expand their international expertise as well as exciting learning opportunities for our students.
+- 2014 provided opportunities for 21 graduate business courses abroad organized by the Ahlers Center for International Business.
+Additionally, there were nine undergraduate business courses offered through USD's International Center with support from the Ahlers Center for company visits, connections to alumni, relevant guest speakers, etc. These are great opportunities for our faculty to expand their international expertise as well as exciting learning opportunities for our students.

 - 2013 Faculty Development program to Delhi, India was held to interact with colleagues at the Faculty of Management Studies (FMS) at the University of Delhi and IMT Ghaziabad.
 We had opportunities to visit with several different companies, across various sectors, as well asmeetings with business executives to enhance our understanding and knowledge related to the Indian marketplace.

 - In 2012, 25 different business courses were taught abroad in a USD faculty-led program increasing opportunities for students and the expansions of international expertise of our faculty.
 Faculty taught in programs on five continents.